bloxstreet/support/staff-information/store-jobs.md

 {:.text-blue-000}
 {: .no_toc }

 The Hotel is one of our many store departments.
 Customers can rent a suite of their preference.
-Keep in mind that **Store Intern+** may run the hotel.

 **Step 1:** Customers will approach you with their order.
 You should greet them with a friendly greeting.